 Scholars agree that the final scenes of the 11th-century Bayeux Tapestry, showing the coronation of William the Conqueror, were missing.
-Now the ‘Finale’ Bayeux Tapestry, created by the inhabitants of the tiny Channel Island of Alderney and completed in 2013, is displayed in the museum alongside its historic original.
+Now the ‘Finale’ Bayeux Tapestry, created by the inhabitants of the tiny Channel Island of Alderney and completed in 2013, was for a time displayed in the museum alongside its historic original.

 The Bayeux Tapestry, telling the story of the Norman conquest of England in 1066 by William of Normandy was commissioned to glorify the Conqueror and embroidered in England in the 1070s.
 Despite its name the work is an embroidery worked on linen cloth, and is 70 metres long.
 It disappeared for hundreds of years, then was re-discovered hanging in Bayeux Cathedral in the 18th century.

 The Channel Island Animals: Jersey Toad, Guernsey Donkey, Alderney Puffin and Lion of England (embracing the Channel Islands) All images © Alderney Bayeux Tapestry

 American Kate Russell, a talented embroiderer living on Alderney, admits to “having been obsessed with the Bayeux Tapestry for many years.
 I’d always loved early English history” she explains.
 “When on holiday near Bayeux we visited the Tapestry, which I’d never heard of before, and it was love at first sight!”

 In 2012, she had the idea of a community project for the island which would ‘complete’ the Bayeux Tapestry.
 Kate was inspired by the book ‘The Bayeux Tapestry Embroiderers’ Story’ by Jan Messent who had carefully researched the style, materials and artistic conventions of the original.
 She received a grant from the States of Alderney to purchase materials for the embroidery, and at the beginning of 2012 an eight-foot section of framed linen was installed in the local library.